nikolastojadinov/PMtestnet/README.md

 - **Frontend**: Netlify (set the 5 env vars only).
 - **Backend**: Render (always-on Node, cron jobs, background workers, env management).
 - **Database**: Supabase (SQL editor, storage, auth integration with Pi SDK where needed).

+### Netlify setup (frontend)

+This repo includes a `netlify.toml` configured for the Next.js app in `frontend/`:

+- Base directory: `frontend`
+- Build command: `npm run build`
+- Publish directory: `.next` (handled by the official Next.js Netlify plugin)

+Steps:
+- Create a new site from Git in Netlify and point it to this repository.
+- Netlify will detect `netlify.toml` and wire the Next.js plugin automatically.
+- Add the 5 required environment variables in Site settings ➜ Environment.
+- Trigger a deploy.
+The plugin will produce optimized output and serverless functions where needed.

 ---